luheorga/employees_mg/README.md

 # Get Started

-To get started clone or download the repo and run the solution in visual studio 2017+, the first time you run the solution must be slowly becouse it have to download the required node modules for angular app.
+To get started clone or download the repo and run MasGlobal.Employees.API in visual studio 2017+, the first time you run the solution must be slowly becouse it have to download the required node modules for angular app.

 # Requiremets